OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-rest-client/README.md

 Because reactive applications can run faster than synchronous applications, they provide a much smoother user experience.

 The application in this guide demonstrates how the JAX-RS client accesses remote RESTful services by using asynchronous method calls.
-You`ll first look at the supplied client application that uses the JAX-RS default **CompletionStage**-based provider.
+You'll first look at the supplied client application that uses the JAX-RS default **CompletionStage**-based provider.
-Then, you`ll modify the client application to use Jersey`s RxJava provider, which is an alternative JAX-RS reactive provider.
+Then, you'll modify the client application to use Jersey's RxJava provider, which is an alternative JAX-RS reactive provider.
 Both Jersey and Apache CXF provide third-party reactive libraries for RxJava and were tested for use in Open Liberty.

 The application that you will be working with consists of three microservices, **system**, **inventory**, and **query**.